jkole822/Employee-Management-System/README.md

 ## Description

-Node CLI application that enables the user to view, add, remove, and update employees, employee roles, and departments within their organization.
+Node CLI/CMS application that enables the user to view, add, remove, and update employees, employee roles, and departments within their organization.

 ## Table of Contents